ChetanChohan7/ensek-api-test/README.md

 # ensek-api-test
 ensek api tests

-In order to run the tests you open either an IDE and target the base directory and run through the terminal using the following commands:
+In order to run the tests you open either an IDE and target the base directory and run through the terminal, or you can open a terminal within the base directory.
+You'll need to run the following commands:

+npm install
+npm audit fix

+Then in order to run the tests you can run either of the following:

 npx codeceptjs run --steps
-npx codeceptjs run --verbose (a complete console output of commands) npx codeceptjs run --grep "authourisation" --steps (in order to run just the authourisation tests) npx codeceptjs run --grep "ordering" --steps (in order to run just the ordering tests)
+npx codeceptjs run --verbose (a complete console output of commands - useful for debugging) npx codeceptjs run --grep "authourisation" --steps (in order to run just the authourisation tests) npx codeceptjs run --grep "ordering" --steps (in order to run just the ordering tests)